 At National Learning Network, we pride ourselves on the flexibility of our courses, which are all designed to meet the individual needs of each student.
-We set ourselves apart from other training bodies by addressing all the factors that will affect a student’s prospects of obtaining and retaining a job in their chosen field.
-Our unique system of training delivery enables students to reach their potential in a manner that takes account of personal, social and environmental requirements.
+We set ourselves apart from other training bodies by addressing all the factors affecting a student’s prospects of obtaining and retaining a job in their chosen field.
+Our unique training delivery system enables students to reach their potential in a manner that takes into account personal, social and environmental requirements.

 Mental Health Services

-Over the past number of years, National Learning Network has significantly increased its development of services for people with mental health difficulties.
-In line with the Government policy ‘A Vision for Change’, the organisation has embarked on the development of best practice services incorporating a recovery ethos.
-This means that the service is geared around the recovery of each person and how best this can be achieved.
+Over the past years, National Learning Network has significantly increased its development of services for people with mental health difficulties.
+In line with the Government policy ‘A Vision for Change, the organisation has developed best practice services incorporating a recovery ethos.
+This means that the service is geared around each person’s recovery and how best this can be achieved.

-Our mental health services now include Personal Recovery Programmes (including WRAP etc.) and we have also developed Wellness for Mental Health Programmes.
-Our services have been developed within the community and offer courses that meet the demands of each person regardless of where they are on their recovery journey.
+Our mental health services now include Personal Recovery Programmes (including WRAP etc.), and we have also developed Wellness for Mental Health Programmes.
+Our services have been developed within the community and offer courses that meet each person’s demands regardless of where they are on their recovery journey.

-National Learning Network provides mental health services within its extensive range of QQI accredited courses across a range of levels.
-All of our managers, instructors, rehabilitation officers, resource teachers, social skills facilitators, psychologists and advocacy officers have had extensive training in this field.
+National Learning Network provides mental health services within its extensive range of QQI-accredited courses across various levels.
+Our managers, instructors, rehabilitation officers, resource teachers, social skills facilitators, psychologists and advocacy officers have had extensive training in this field.

-The NRC is facilitated by dedicated staff who provide supports to local committees to enable them to play an active role in policy and decision-making within National Learning Network and the wider Rehab Group.
+The NRC is facilitated by dedicated staff who support local committees to enable them to play an active role in policy and decision-making within National Learning Network and the wider Rehab Group.